MPAS-Dev/compass/test/_sources/users_guide/configuration_files.rst.txt

   :ref:`setup_overview`) or ``compass suite`` (see :ref:`suite_overview`).

 As a user, this last one is the only config file you will need to set up yourself.
-If you are on one of the :ref:`supported_machines` and you have built the MPAS-Model code in the default location (see :ref:`compass_repo`), you won't need to create a config file at all.
+If you are on one of the :ref:`supported_machines` and you provide a path to the location where you have build the MPAS model (with the ``-p`` flag), you won't need to create a config file at all.

 If you are using a machine that ``compass`` doesn't know about, you will need to provide some config options to tell it where you would like to cache some